 The Home Administrator or his designee must notify the applicant or resident of any action to be taken regarding rejection of an application or involuntary transfer or discharge from a Home.
 The Home does not need to provide notice of voluntary transfer or discharge pursuant to Subsection 350.04 of these rules.
 (4-6-23)

 01. Form of Notice.

-Notices of denial of application or ineligibility for residency; transfer; or discharge must be in writing.
+Notices of involuntary transfer or discharge must be in writing.
 (4-6-23)

+Notices of denial of application or ineligibility for residency can be made orally.

 02. Content of Notice of Transfer or Discharge.
 The notice must state the following: (3-23-22)